nsdavidson/terraform-provisioner-habitat/README.md

 * `ring_key`: Key for encrypting the supervisor ring traffic.
 Optional (Defaults to none)
 * `skip_install`: Skips the installation Habitat, if it's being installed another way.
 Optional (Defaults to no)
 * `use_sudo`: Use sudo to execute commands on the target system.
 Optional (Defaults to false)
+* `service_type`: Sets the type of hab-sup service you want to run.
+Current options are `unmanaged` and `systemd`.
+Defaults to `unmanaged`.
+  * `unmanaged`: Uses `setsid` to kick off the habitat supervisor.
+Not dependent on any init system.
+  * `systemd`: Creates a systemd unit and starts the habitat supervisor service.

 ### Service
 * `name`: A package identifier of the Habitat package to start (eg `core/nginx`, `core/nginx/1.11.10` or `core/nginx/1.11.10/20170215233218`).
 Required.